Pubs Code & Adjudicator

 Taking the campaign to Scotland

-CAMRA is supporting Neil Bibby MSP, who has introduced a Members Bill that if successful will introduce a Pubs Code for pub tenants in Scotland.
+CAMRA supported Neil Bibby MSP, who introduced a Members Bill calling for a statutory Pubs Code for tied pub tenants in Scotland.

-Hundreds of CAMRA members lobbied their MSPs to make sure that the Bill achieved the cross-party support needed to get it introduced in the Parliament and the Bill was passed successfully in March 2021.
+Hundreds of CAMRA members lobbied their MSPs to make sure that the Bill achieved the cross-party support it needed to be introduced in the Parliament and the Bill was passed successfully in March 2021.